 Fertiliser use is being recorded and monitored.
 Fertiliser inputs are recorded for each estate - including recommendations and actual application against the recommended doses.
+A number of blocks including 907, 908 and others were reviewed and doses applied were recorded including type, amounts and dates in line with recommendation arising from the leaf analysis.

-Records indicate type of fertiliser used and block numbers of areas where it is applied.
+The records therefore indicate type of fertiliser used and block numbers of areas where it is applied.

 There is evidence of regular, periodic tissue analysis including for the last 5 years.
 Tissue analysis is done by an external testing body - and data reported includes location of estate - in this case CCF which is based in peninsular Malaysia.
-The latest tissue analysis was completed in 2009.
+The latest tissue analysis was completed in 2011.

-There is evidence of soil sampling available and this last took place in 2005 with plans to complete this exercise again in August 2010.
+There is evidence of soil sampling available and this last took place in 2005 with plans to complete this exercise again in August 2012.